Are you a busy birth professional who cares for women pregnant after a cesarean?

 Through this process, we can increase VBAC access one parent at a time and even reverse hospital VBAC bans.

-Existing - and future - VBAC Facts online continuing education trainings so you can easily get up to speed on the evidence (nursing contact hours available which are accepted by all nursing boards in the United States as well as many doula, childbirth education, and midwifery organizations as well the midwifery Bridge Certificate)
+Existing - and future - VBAC Facts online continuing education trainings so you can easily get up to speed on the evidence (nursing contact hours available which are accepted by all nursing boards in the United States as well as many doula, childbirth education, and midwifery organizations and the midwifery Bridge Certificate)

 Existing - and future - VBAC Facts PDF patient handouts so you can quickly get the facts into the hands of your clients and save your appointments with them for deeper discussion